29 Copywriting Portfolio Examples + What to Include & How to Build Yours

 Kim’s copywriting portfolio is the perfect proof that you can have an impressive site even with just a few images.
 Instead of using pictures, she makes a bold impression with a colorful background, which also helps you focus on the text written there.

-She starts out with a crystal clear tagline explaining what she does (copywriting, content creation, and storytelling) and mentioning where she’s based (in the UK).
+She starts out with a crystal clear tagline explaining what she does (copywriting, content creation, and storytelling) and mentioning where she's based (in the UK).
 She follows that with her top 3 projects —a straightforward and powerful approach.
-Her copywriting project thumbnails are all harmonized, matching the background as well, adding to the put-together vibe of the whole site.

 And if the case studies didn’t convince you yet, she added testimonials from previous colleagues, as well as logos of even more companies she’s worked for.